Yurpolskiy/calculator/README.md

-## You know that feeling that you want to chill & do some sensless shit ?
+## You know that feeling that you want to chill & do some senseless shit ?
 That's it.
 Enjoy =)